datacarpentry/geospatial-workshop/setup.md

 ### R Packages

+**R Packages** are collections of functions and reproducible code.
-The following R packages are used in the various geospatial lessons.
+The  packages here will be used in the worshop and must be installed:

 * [dplyr](https://cran.r-project.org/package=dplyr)
 * [ggplot2](https://cran.r-project.org/package=ggplot2)